coldnew/coldnew-spacemacs/README.md

 [![Build Status](https://travis-ci.org/coldnew/coldnew-spacemacs.svg?branch=master)](https://travis-ci.org/coldnew/coldnew-spacemacs)

-This is my [spacemacs](https://github.com/syl20bnr/spacemacs) config most of them is based on [coldnew-emacs](https://github.com/coldnew/coldnew-emacs) but use English instead.
+This is my [spacemacs](https://github.com/syl20bnr/spacemacs) config, most of them is based on [coldnew-emacs](https://github.com/coldnew/coldnew-emacs) but use English instead.

 Feal free to use it :).